top of page

 Even in the off-season or when you are taking a break from the snow, focusing on strength, mobility, and coordination is crucial.
 Key areas to target include:

 At our clinic, we often see patients whose injuries or pain could have been prevented with better off-season conditioning.
-Combining chiropractic care with targeted exercises sets you up for a safer and more enjoyable winter season.
+Combining chiropractic care with targeted exercise can help support athletic recovery and performance, while also reducing the risk of common winter sport injuries.

 Example Exercises for Winter Sport Readiness